MAMADOU12-max/check_connection_flutter/README.md

-This project showing to check if the app is connected to internet or not.
+This project show how to check if the app is connected to internet or not.

 src: https://www.youtube.com/watch?v=bQ8T6W5fERg